rprice000/refactor/README.md

 - Article tags were given id attribute to help with navigation of the welcome page.
 - All images were given alt attributes for screen readers.
 - More spacing and indentation was put in place for better reading of the new code.
+- Title tag was added to head tag to describe the webpage.

 The style.css file has the following adjustments to the code:
 - Comments have been added at the beginning and ending of sections to designate what css styling corresponds with certain html tags.